electronstudio/pygame-zero-book/chapters/6_advanced.md

 ## Classes

-You've already been using class types, e.g. Rect and Actor.
+You've already been using class types provided by Pygame Zero, e.g. Rect and Actor.
-But if we want to store velocity as in Program~\ref{code:simple_physics} we find classes do not include *vx* and *vy* variables inside them.
+But if we want to store velocity as in Program~\ref{code:simple_physics} we find these classes do not include *vx* and *vy* variables inside them by default.
+We have to remember to add a *vx* and *vy* every time we create an Actor.

-There let's
+So let's
-create our own class, Sprite, that is the same as Actor but with these variables included.
+create our own class, called *Sprite*, that is the same as Actor but with these variables included.

 \begin{codelisting}